 “We use Google Sheets to assign leads by area code or round-robin,” says Advice Media’s Joe Sloan.
 “We connect our Zapier account to a spreadsheet that has each area code.
 When we assign a state to a rep, any area code in that state allows us to automatically assign the lead.”

-“One of the main benefits of using Sheets is that we have multiple inbound SDRs and contributors.
-Sheets offers really advanced collaboration features where you can see who’s logged into a specific tab—even who’s entering data into a single cell.”
+Quanstrom says the Google Sheets solution allows CIENCE to monitor all contacts with potential customers.
+“One of the main benefits of using Sheets is that we have multiple inbound SDRs and contributors,” he says.
+“Sheets offers really advanced collaboration features where you can see who’s logged in to a specific tab—even who’s entering data into a single cell.”

-One of the most traditional ways to use a spreadsheet is for tracking, reporting, and visualizing data.
+One of the most common ways to use a spreadsheet is for tracking, reporting, and visualizing data.
 In fact, 72% of marketers say they spend time visualizing the data they store in Google Sheets: